Recovery help

 Report the fraud

-File a report with the Canadian Anti-Fraud Centre at 1-888-495-8501 or online.
-Also contact your local police non-emergency line.
-Reporting helps protect others, and creates a record you may need later for recovery.
+File a report with the Canadian Anti-Fraud Centre at 1-888-495-8501, and call your local police non-emergency line.

 4